Protection for homeowners

 1. You must have a written contract for residential building work costing $30,000 or more, including GST.
 We recommend you have a contract even if the work will cost less, so everyone has an understanding of obligations, requirements and expectations.

-- information about his or her skills, qualifications, licensing status, and the insurance or guarantees they provide (it’s called a disclosure statement)
+• information about his or her skills, qualifications, licensing status, and the insurance or guarantees they provide (this is called a disclosure statement)

 3. Once the building work has been completed, and regardless of the size of the job, your contractor must give you certain information or documents related to the building work.
 These include ongoing maintenance requirements, guarantees or warranties and any ongoing insurance policies.